I was introduced to Soap Making on a Summer School Holiday by my Grandma when I was around 11.

 As a result Soap Making was a shared activity between Granny and I. We spent many sunny days collecting herbs and flowers and grating down the old laundry soap bars, for our eventual new soapy masterpieces.

-I re discovered modern Soap Making in July 2016 after heading home and catching up once again with Grandma, who turned 99 in July 2018.
+I re discovered modern Soap Making in July 2016 after heading home and catching up once again with Grandma.

-Grandma still remembers the times we spent picking flowers and prattling away in the garden like a pair of Dickie Birds and my constant questions about everything.
+Grandma still remembers the times we spent picking flowers and prattling away in the garden “like a pair of Dickie Birds” she would say, and my constant questions about everything.

 Reminiscing about the teenage years sent me through a tunnel of "good times" and a nagging thirst to again make soap...So I did!